A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Definition

 Archimedes was a Greek mathematician, physicist, engineer, inventor, and astronomer.
-He is considered one of the greatest mathematicians of all time, and his work has had a profound impact on the development of science and technology.
+He is considered one of the greatest mathematicians of all time, and his work has had a profound impact on the development of science and engineering.

 How can the word be used?